The programmes and their historical orgin

 Subject of the program is the exchange of students and teachers within the framework of Erasmus.
 Furthermore ELPIS is an own certificate course of studies.
 Succesfull graduates get the Certificatum Legum Europae (CLE) in addition to the state eximination.
 The course of studies is for undergraduate students.
 The course of studies conveys, in addition to the regular study of Law Science, skills of Law in various European law systems as well as European and Comparative Law.
 The program prepares therefore for a cross-border juridical professional practice.

 In 2004 the ELPIS I MLE-Program was combined with some important aspects oft he postgraduate program ELPIS II.
-It is a two year-postgraduate course of studies which leads to the Master degree „LL.M.“ (Joint Degree) and is a postgraduate pendant to the sterling ELPIS I program (MLE) mentioned above.
+It is a two year-postgraduate course of studies which leads to the Master degree European Legal Practice LL.M.
+Joint Degree and is a postgraduate pendant to the sterling ELPIS I program (MLE) mentioned above.